Dallas, Texas – Day 1

 At the Tokyo narita international airport, we had to wait a couple of hours to make our connecting flight.
 There was some time to check out the airport and we spotted a number of interesting vending machines.

 Häagen-dazs ice cream, anyone?
-And travelers’ insurance from a machine!
+And travellers’ insurance from a machine!
 That’s something new!
 Since we were in Japan, we definitely had to get a taste of some authentic Japanese food even for the very brief period that we were there.

 My tempura shrimp udon came in a huge bowl with a really generous serving.
 The udon was the silkiest and smoothest I ever had — it simply slid down the throat!
 As I slurped it down greedily, I made a mental note that I’m not going to eat any udon in Singapore anymore.